-SEX & RELATIONSHIPS EDUCATION
+RELATIONSHIPS & SEX EDUCATION

-Sex and relationships education is part of both the Science and PSHCE Education National Curricula.
-There is a Sex and Relationship Education policy drawn up by the PSHCE Coordinator in accordance with the latest official guidelines as well as a Confidentiality policy.
+Relationships and Sex Education is part of both the Science and PSHCE Education National Curricula.
+There is a Relationships and Sex Education policy drawn up by the PSHCE Coordinator in accordance with the latest official guidelines as well as a Confidentiality policy.
 Organisms, Behaviour and Health form part of Key Stage 3 Science.
 Relationships and Sex Education in the PSHCE programme seeks to develop self-esteem, confidence and responsibility within the individual in order to enable them to make informed and considered decisions about themselves and their relationships with others.
 All PSHCE lessons give opportunities to explore, clarify and if necessary, challenge their own and others' values, attitudes, rights and responsibilities, giving the students skills and strategies they need in order to live healthy, safe, fulfilling, responsible and balanced lives.
 Health professionals, including the school nurse, are invited to add their expertise, and the school nurse can be available to speak to students on an individual basis.
 The resources we use are available for parents to see on request.